 Targeted treatment applications have been developed time and again for the purpose of bettering the symptoms of Vitiligo.
 While there are many potential remedies on the market, few promise to address vitiligo as completely as Light Therapy.

-Light therapy operates by targeting the skin with ultraviolet light.
-When our skin reacts to the UV light, we produce melanin as a form of defense.
 The goal of Lightwave Therapy treatment is to instigate the body’s natural production of melanin through targeted application under the guidance of a professional technician.

 Here are a few benefits to utilizing Lightwave Therapy: